argoproj-labs/argocd-image-updater/docs/install/start.md

 ## Runtime environment

-It is recommend to run Argo CD Image Updater in the same Kubernetes cluster that Argo CD is running in, however, this is not a requirement.
+It is recommended to run Argo CD Image Updater in the same Kubernetes namespace cluster that Argo CD is running in, however, this is not a requirement.
 In fact, it is not even a requirement to run Argo CD Image Updater within a Kubernetes cluster or with access to any Kubernetes cluster at all.

 However, some features might not work without accessing Kubernetes.